benjamincharity/CSS-Guidelines/README.md

 ## Layout

-All components you build should be left totally free of widths; they should always remain fluid and their widths should be governed by a parent/grid system.
+All components you build should be left **totally free** of widths; they should always remain fluid and their widths should be governed by a parent/grid system.

+?????

 Heights should **never** be be applied to elements.
 Heights should only be applied to things which had dimensions _before_ they entered the site (i.e.